LanHikari22/checkpipe/README.md

 checkpipe does not only work with iterators.
 It works directly with types and allows transformations to the source object as well.
-In this case, no consumption of an iterator is necessary. `.to(...)` will return the transformed source directly.
+In this case, no consumption of an iterator is necessary. `.map(...)` will return the transformed source directly.

 ### Case 4: Basic validation in dataflows